Sunday, October 13, 2024

 Music (Original Score) John Williams

 Completing the original Lucas/Spielberg agreement for a five-picture deal of everyone's favorite cinematic archeologist, The Dial of Destiny brought back Harrison Ford in his most iconic role one last time for a film that, well, bombed, serving as ammunition for anti-woke forces who relished Disney's failure while QAnon-esque Sound of Freedom soared this past summer.
 Why were audiences so uninterested in the fifth film from a franchise that started more than forty years ago?
 Some blame Ford's age, though I think his age and the somber gravitas of a man who is bitter about how is life turned out is what is truly the best part of the film.
 (Additionally, Ford, who has always been under-appreciated as an actor in these films, is amazing in it.)
-Others put the blame on director James Mangold, but this, too, might be unfair, as he basically followed the same Spielberg playbook, although he he did add an unnecessary hour and a budget four and a half times larger than that of its four predecessors at a whopping $300 million compared to a mean budget of $70 million.
+Others put the blame on director James Mangold, but this, too, might be unfair, as he basically followed the same Spielberg playbook, although he did add an unnecessary hour and a budget four and a half times larger than that of its four predecessors at a whopping $300 million compared to a mean budget of $70 million.
 (Even Indiana Jones and the Kingdom of the Crystal Skull, which also suffered from complaints of excessive computer-generated imagery, cost almost half as much.)
 But the film's enormous yet expensive effects did not earn an Oscar like its score by the legendary maestro John Williams did.
-Williams, who has won five times since 1972 and is the second-most nominated artist in history (behind only Walt Disney) with fifty-four nominations has now become the Diane Warren of film composing.
+Williams, who has won five times since 1972 and is the second-most nominated artist in history (behind only Walt Disney) with fifty-four nominations, has now become the Diane Warren of film composing.
 His score here is okay but far less memorable than that of the other four.
 Why have the man, who is now 91, continually show up when they're not going to bother giving it to him, even when his has been the best (which has frequently happened)?
-(Williams even pointed out that his wife wears black dresses at the Oscars because he "loses every year.")
+(Williams even pointed out that his wife wears black dresses at the Oscars because he loses every year.)
 Why not nominate Gary Gunn for a much more memorable and novel score like his work in A Thousand and One?
 I don't get it.

 24. Island in Between